Daniel Radcliffe Felt ‘Insecure’ When Playing Harry Potter

 Fallon also showed Radcliffe a a video of a fan dressed up as Emma Watson’s character Hermione Granger dancing, to which Radcliffe reacted, “That is great.
 We need to remake the films as musicals.”

-Radcliffe landed his first original Broadway role in his newest project, The Lifespan of a Fact, set to premiere worldwide on September 20 at New York’s Studio 54.
+Radcliffe has landed his first original Broadway role in his newest project, The Lifespan of a Fact.
+The musical show is set to premiere worldwide on September 20 at New York’s iconic Studio 54.
 He has previously starred in the Broadway revivals Equus and How to Succeed in Business Without Really Trying.

-The play, based on the book of the same name, tells the story of John D’Agata’s essay about the Las Vegas suicide of adolescent Levi Presley, “What Happens There.”
-Radcliffe will play Jim Fingal, the man assigned to fact check the essay.
+The play, based on the book of the same name, tells the story of John D’Agata’s essay concerning the Las Vegas suicide of adolescent Levi Presley — “What Happens There.”
+Radcliffe will play Jim Fingal, the man assigned to fact-check the essay.

 The show’s official description reads, “And now, Jim Fingal has a huge problem.
 John made up some of his article.
 Well, a lot of his article.
 OK, actually, maybe the majority of it?
 What starts professional quickly becomes profane as one question rises to the surface: Can Jim Fingal ever just shut the fact up?”

-The play was written by Jeremy Kareken, David Murrell, and Gordon Farrell, and directed by Tony nominee Leigh Silverman.
+The play was written by Jeremy Kareken, David Murrell, and Gordon Farrell, and is directed by Tony nominee Leigh Silverman.